-Having said, you should schedule a time (testing day) to test out your forms, all pages and buttons if it’s still working as intended to.
+Having said that, you should schedule a time (testing day) to test out your forms, all pages and buttons if it’s still working as intended.
 You can test all the links by using this broken link checker tool here.

 2. Web Design Style Guide

-Web Design Style Guide is your website identity that consists of colours, fonts, tone and manner, photo elements and application method that are used across the platform consistently.
+Web Design Style Guide is your website identity that consists of colours, fonts, tone and manner, photo elements and application methods for web that are used across the platform consistently.